Demographics

 GDP growth rate (%)

-• With respect to PEI's economic prospects moving forward, the Conference Board of Canada projects that the Island economy will expand by just 0.9% in 2023, following an estimated 2.7% performance in 2022.
-The Island economy in 2023 will continue to benefit from recognizable drivers such as population growth and construction activity, and a rebounding tourism sector.
+• With respect to PEI’s economic prospects moving forward, the P.E.I.
+Finance projects that the Island economy will expand by about 4% in 2024, following an estimated 2.7% performance in 2023.
+The Island economy in 2024 will continue to benefit from recognizable drivers such as population and employment growth, construction activity, and a robust tourism sector.

 Provincial Issues

-Labour shortage remains a chronic issue across the broad spectrum of skilled and unskilled occupations in the province from health care professionals and construction workers to lower skilled fish plant workers and housekeepers.
-In an effort to address shortages and unfilled vacancies, the provincial Occupations in Demand immigration stream was introduced and designed to help employers fill vacant positions that they are unable to fill locally.
+• Labour shortage remains a chronic issue across the broad spectrum of skilled and unskilled occupations in the province – from health care professionals and construction workers to lower skilled fish plant workers and housekeepers.
+On February 20, 2024, the province of PEI announced a new recruitment and retention strategy aimed at accelerating the hiring of skilled construction workers to fill workforce shortages in the industry.

-The province continues to contend with considerable health care pressures due to the lack of staff and overcapacity issues, resulting in closures to emergency room services, clinics, etc. Growing health care needs driven by the aging population and strong immigration is expected to keep pressure on the Island's health care system.
-Initiatives aimed at alleviating pressures include offering targeted recruitment incentives like free tuition for the Resident Care Worker support program and recruitment efforts through the Healthcare Priorities Pilot Program.
-Financial incentives to recruit and stabilise the healthcare workforce have also been implemented.
+• The province continues to contend with considerable health care pressures due to the lack of staff and overcapacity issues, resulting in closures to emergency room services, clinics, etc. Growing health care needs driven by the aging population and years of strong immigration is expected to keep pressure on the Island’s already at/over-capacity health care system.
+In their February 29 Provincial Budget, the province introduced initiatives to help alleviate health care shortages such as targeted recruitment incentives, and training and upskilling opportunities for health care professionals (such as upskilling LPNs to become RNs, for example).

-Lack of affordable housing is another major issue in the province perpetuated by strong immigration growth which makes attracting and retaining workers difficult.
+• Lack of affordable housing continues to be a major issue in the province perpetuated by strong growth in immigration.
 Construction of single dwellings in the province peaked in 2021, but has since slowed in part due to rising mortgage rates and inflationary pressures, which has made owning a home less affordable.
-By contrast, construction of multi-unit complexes increased due to the strong market demand for rentals which has put downward pressure on the rental vacancies, which has resulted in rent increases.
-Developers have indicated that obtaining land zoned for multi-unit construction has also become more challenging.
-An initiative to address the affordable housing issue, the province, in partnership with Holland College and the Construction Association, are working to construct tiny homes for those on the social housing registry.
+By contrast, construction of multi-unit complexes increased due to the strong market demand for rentals.
+This has put some downward pressure on rental vacancies, but the new builds have contributed to higher rental costs.

 Industry Trends